oppia/oppia-android/wiki/Installing-Oppia-Android.md

 ```

 ### Bazel Set up for Mac
-It is recommended to use the binary installer steps outline below.
+It is recommended to use the binary installer steps outlined below.
 For other ways to install Bazel on Mac, refer to the [official page](https://bazel.build/install/os-x).

 **Step 1: Install Xcode command line tools**